KyWill-18/javaGuesser/README.md

 turns = 5:
   keepGoing = false
-  print "oh no! you ran out of turns"
+  print "oh no! you ran out of tries"

 ```